Pace Bias Explained

 A bias is not magic.
 It comes from physical features of the track and the day, and once you know the causes you can anticipate it rather than discover it in the result.

-Going and the rail.
-On turf after rain, the ground next to the inside rail is often less churned and faster than the middle or the stands’ side.
-Horses that win the early scramble for the rail get a better surface to run on, and on softer ground that edge compounds with every furlong.
+On turf after rain, the ground next to the inside rail is often less churned and faster than the middle or the stands’ side, and horses that win the early scramble for the rail get a better surface to run on.
+But this is conditional, not a fixed law: on heavily watered or much-raced ground the rail strip can be the first to cut up, leaving the better ground out in the centre or towards the stands.
+Confirm where the good ground actually is on the day rather than assuming it hugs the fence — the going can flip the read entirely.

-Kickback on the all-weather.
 On sand, horses held up at the back get a faceful of kickback and race with their heads up, fighting it.
 The ones up front, on a clean surface with nothing coming back at them, are spared all of that.
-On many all-weather tracks that alone tilts the game towards prominent racers.
+On many all-weather tracks that alone tilts the game towards prominent racers — and on Britain’s six synthetic tracks, the tight, sharp configurations reinforce it.

 The shape of the track.
 A sharp, tight, turning circuit with a short run-in rewards horses that are handy from the gate and never have to make up ground round the bends.
 A long, galloping track with an extended straight gives the closers a fair chance to wind up and get there.
 The same horse can be a front-running good thing at one course and a one-paced also-ran at another, with nothing about the horse changed.
 Only the track has.

 None of this is guesswork once you measure it.
-In handicap chases, for instance, confirmed front-runners win around 20 per cent of the time and prominently-placed horses around 16 per cent, while hold-up horses win at rates well below what their starting prices imply.
-The bias is structural, measurable and repeatable, which is exactly why it pays to know it is there.
+The four-tier gradient above is structural, measurable and repeatable — front-runners winning at better than a fifth, the closers well below what their starting prices imply — which is exactly why it pays to know it is there.

 Reading a bias on the day